 Answer: A dictionary definition of evil is “morally reprehensible, sinful, wicked.”
 The definition of evil in the Bible falls into two categories: evil against one another (murder, theft, adultery) and evil against God (unbelief, idolatry, blasphemy).
-From the prohibition against eating from the tree of the knowledge of good and evil in the Garden of Eden (Genesis 2:9), to the destruction of Babylon the Great, the embodiment of evil to come (Revelation 18:2), the Bible speaks of evil.
+From the prohibition against eating from the tree of the knowledge of good and evil in the Garden of Eden (Genesis 2:9), to the destruction of Babylon the Great (Revelation 18:2), the Bible speaks of evil.

 For many centuries Christians have struggled with both the existence and the nature of evil.
 Most people would acknowledge that evil is real and has always had devastating effects on our world.
 From the sexual abuse of children to the horrific terrorist attacks on 9/11, evil continues to rear its ugly head in our own time.
 Many people are left wondering what exactly is evil and why does it exist.

 The existence of evil has been used as a weapon by opponents of theism—and Christian theism in particular—for some time.
 The so-called “problem of evil” has been the subject of various arguments by atheists in an attempt to demonstrate that a God who is good simply cannot exist.
 By implying that God must be the creator of evil, God’s holy character has been called into question.
 There have been many arguments used to indict God as the cause of evil.
 Here is one of them: